-- 1. Connect supply and return piping as suggested in Figure # 5, below.
-When the boiler is used in connection with refrigerated systems: - A. Chilled medium MUST BE IN PARALLEL with boiler. - B. Use appropriate valves to prevent chilled medium from entering heating boiler. - 2.
-During the heating cycle open valves A and B, close valves C and D.
+- 1. Connect supply and return piping as suggested in figure 5, below.
+When the boiler is used in connection with refrigerated systems: - A. The chilled medium MUST BE IN PARALLEL with the boiler. - B. Use appropriate valves to prevent the chilled medium from entering the heating boiler.